-The content of this website has been produced in line with the IBRANCE® Summary of Product Characteristics for Great Britain.
-IBRANCE® (palbociclib) Prescribing Information for Great Britain click here.
-IBRANCE® (palbociclib) Prescribing Information for Northern Ireland click here.
+The content of this website has been produced in line with the IBRANCE® Summary of Product Characteristics for Great Britain and Northern Ireland.
+IBRANCE® (palbociclib) Prescribing Information for Great Britain and Northern Ireland click here.
 Adverse event reporting information can be found at the bottom of the page.

 Confidence In A Treatment You Can Manage1-6